 Arts Infused Core Curriculum

 Lessons are student-led and utilize the Socratic seminar, which continuously fuels learning as students take control of classroom conversations guided by the educator.
 Every course delivered at Fine Arts Preparatory School is arts-infused.
 Though a student may be in math or history class, the lesson must also contain an arts discipline.
 Student-led conferences are held each reporting quarter, allowing students to discuss with their educators and families strategies for success and any deviation from the prescribed plan.
 These goals are based on prior assessment data and educator observation.

-Student progress is monitored by our Dean of Student Success & Academic Intervention Team to support the academic growth of each student.
+Student progress is monitored by our Dean of Instruction & Academic Intervention Team to support the academic growth of each student.
 The practice of being learner-centered and culturally aware is commonsense to us!
 Fine Arts Preparatory School is a safe space for all - we find the student academically, artistically, and culturally to make the school fit them.

 Exceptional learners is the term used in the United States to identify students with disabilities and those who are gifted and talented.
 The majority of students with disabilities have cognitive and/or behavioral disabilities, that is, specific learning disability (SLD), intellectual disability (ID), emotional disturbance, (ED), attention deficit hyperactivity disorder (ADHD), autism spectrum disorders (ASD).
 The remaining have primarily sensory and/or physical disabilities (e.g., blindness, deafness, traumatic brain injury, cerebral palsy, muscular dystrophy).